yizchu/alien-invasion/README.md

 - Keep game logic modular: separate player, enemy, projectile, and UI code.
 - Add new enemy behavior by creating a new enemy class and registering it into the wave spawner.
 - Improve performance by batching sprite draws and limiting active particle effects.

-Suggested workflow:
-1. Create a feature branch: `git checkout -b feat/new-enemy`
-2. Implement and test locally
-3. Open a Pull Request with a clear description and screenshots/GIFs of changes
-4. Request review and merge when approved

-For questions, suggestions, or contributions, open an issue or contact the repository owner: yizchu.

 Happy hacking — shoot some aliens!